The crème de la crème of personal loans. These products offer the lowest cost loans accompanied by the best features.

 How to compare unsecured personal loans

-• Look at the interest rate.
+Look at the interest rate.
 A lower interest rate makes the loan cheaper.
-Borrowers with Excellent credit scores can get the lowest unsecured rates.
+Rates are normally advertised as a range and the better your credit score, the better interest rate you'll get.

-• Choose your loan term and loan amount carefully.
+Choose your loan term and loan amount carefully.
 The more you borrow the more expensive the loan is.
 Longer loan terms mean you end up paying more interest.
 But shorter loan terms make your monthly repayments higher.
+To make budgeting easier, most lenders now offer repayment frequency flexibility.
+This allows you to align your weekly, fortnightly, or monthly cycles with your personal pay schedule.

-• Check if the loan allows extra repayments.
-Most loans let you make extra repayments or pay off the loan early without charging fees.
-It's a useful feature.
-47% of Australians in Finder's Consumer Sentiment Tracker say it's the most important feature on a personal loan.
+Check if the loan allows extra repayments.
+Most loans let you make extra repayments or pay off the loan early without charging fees, but it's worth checking.

-• Make sure you're eligible for the loan.
+Make sure you're eligible for the loan.
 Check you meet all the eligibility criteria before submitting an application.
 You'll need to be over 18, have proof of your income and personal identification documents at a minimum.
+If you are an existing member of a bank, you may be eligible for instant or one-hour funding timeframes once your application is approved.

 The pros and cons of unsecured personal loans